mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Outputs the name of a single executable declared in the Cabal package description for the specified application.
+Outputs the executable name declared in the Cabal package description of the specified app.

-Intended to support integration with deployment systems.

 ### `halcyon constraints`